Supreme Court Upholds Free Speech in Wikimedia Case, Sets Aside Takedown Order

 Amazon Ordered to Pay ₹336 Crore in Damages for Willful Trademark Infringement

-Amazon Ordered to Pay ₹336 Crore in Damages for Willful Trademark Infringement Featured image for Amazon Ordered to Pay ₹336 Crore in Damages for Willful Trademark Infringement
+Amazon Ordered to Pay ₹336 Crore in Damages for Willful Trademark Infringement Featured image for article: Amazon Ordered to Pay ₹336 Crore in Damages for Willful Trademark Infringement

 The Delhi High Court has ordered Amazon Technologies, Inc. to pay ₹336 crore in damages for willful trademark infringement of the Beverly Hills Polo Club logo.
 The ruling also includes ₹3.23 crore in litigation costs and a permanent injunction against Amazon.
 The case, filed by Lifestyle Equities C.V. and Lifestyle Licensing B.V., highlights Amazon’s liability in unauthorized brand usage.